 Greg Tang: Elementary School Math Curriculum Updates

-This grant enables the Elementary School (K-5) to continue their work with Greg Tang by focusing on key skills and strategies for every grade, differentiating for enrichment and reteaching, and exploring how to teach the most critical skills in a virtual environment.
+This grant enables the Elementary School (K-5) to continue their work with Greg Tang by focusing on key skills and strategies for every grade, differentiating for enrichment and reteaching, and exploring how to teach the most critical skills in both live and virtual environments.
 Greg Tang has created a website that enables teachers to identify specific concepts within the Singapore Math curriculum that are challenging for the class, groups, or individual students and then allows the teachers to create learning plans to address those specific areas.
 His teaching targets progression and allows for differentiation in teaching plans within a class.

 Five Key Ingredients to a Dynamic and Compelling Talk : An Asynchronous Course